sontungexpt/witch/README.md

                 -- require("stinvimui.theme.example"),
             },

-            -- this function will be called when stinvimui start highlight -- this is the unique way to change the default highlight of stinvimui -- when you want to change the default highlight groups -- you can do something like this
+            -- this function will be called after nvim load the syntax options -- and before highlight the syntax
+            -- this is the unique way to change the default highlight of stinvimui -- when you want to change the default highlight groups -- you can do something like this